Rocket-Bot-AI/helpcenter/docs/howto/collective2_setup.md

 Here's key facts to know:

 1. With collective 2, you do NOT have to give us your money.
 It stays safely in your brokerage account.
-2. Collective 2 charges you a fee in order to connect to your brokerage account and mirror the trades from rocket bot
+2. Collective 2 charges a fee in order to connect to your brokerage account and mirror the trades from rocket bot
-3. We charge you a flat monthly fee in order to manage your strategy.
+3. We charge a flat monthly fee in order to manage your strategy.

 Traditional hedge fund charge a 2% management fee regardless of performance, and then take around 20% of the profits they generate to you.
-With Collective 2, you don't get charged the 20% performance fee, and the management fee is not a function of capital.
+With Collective 2, you don't get charged the 20% performance fee, and the management fee is not a function of capital but a flat monthly fee!

 ## Collective 2 account creation